Keep River National Park

 Flora River Nature Park

-The irradescent bue-green water of the mineral-rich Flora River precipitates calcium carbonate onto roots and fallen branches creating limestone tufa (spongy rock) dams; the effect is a series of pretty cascades.
-Within Flora River Nature Park there's a camping ground at Djarrung with an amenities block.
+The dams were created as the mineral-rich Flora River deposit calcium carbonate onto roots and fallen branches, creating limestone tufa dams; the effect is a series of pretty cascades.
+Within Giwining / Flora River Nature Park there's a camping ground at Djarrung with an amenities block.
 The Flora River has crocs, so there's no swimming.

 Victoria River Crossing

-The red sandstone cliffs surrounding this spot where the highway crosses the Victoria River (194km west of Katherine) create a dramatic setting.
-Much of this area forms the eastern section of Gregory National Park.
-The Victoria River Roadhouse Caravan Park, west of the bridge, has a shop, bar and meals ($12 to $29).
+The red sandstone cliffs surrounding the spot where the highway crosses the Victoria River (194km west of Katherine) create a dramatic setting.
+Much of this area forms the eastern section of Judbarra (Gregory National Park).
+The Victoria River Roadhouse Caravan Park, west of the bridge, has a shop, a bar and meals ($14 to $32).